Tunetown/RoomMap/README.md

   ![markings](https://github.com/Tunetown/RoomMap/blob/master/resources/doc/images/markings.jpg)

   Because we will analyze low frequencies mainly, accuracy is not too critical here, +/- 5cm is enough.
 Also, if your room has a non-rectangular shape like an attic for example, this is no problem at all.
 Just take care to have enough measuring points, and to distribute them well.

 - At each of these points, make measurements with REW at heights of (for example) 0m (floor), 1m, 2m and so on.
 This way you have "quantized" your room with measurements.
 It is a good idea to use some kind of remote control like VNC to trigger measuring for example with a smart phone.
 All in all the process is not taking too long if done effectively: For example, an attic room (used for creating the RoomMap examples) with size of about 4,5m x 8m took only about 2 hours for measuring.

   Parameters of REW are not critical, a short sweep of 128k will be enough, also it does not make sense to measure up to high frequencies.
 The [Shannon/Nyquist sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem) applies here.
 If doing the grid with 1m distances, the maximum accurate frequency will be around 2m in wavelength, which corresponds to a maximum accurate frequency of about 170 Hz.
 However, the program will only visualize data which is within these accuracy borders anyway, but be aware of this.
-- For each measurement, write the coordinates in REW´s description fields like this:
+- For each measurement, write the coordinates in REWï¿½s description fields like this:

   ![REW1](https://github.com/Tunetown/RoomMap/blob/master/resources/doc/images/REW1.jpg)

   The syntax is:
   X Y Z
-  In words: X coordinate in meters, followed by space, then Y, then space again, then Z (all in meters).
+  In words: X coordinate (width) in meters, followed by space, then Y (length) in meters, then space again, then Z (height) in meters.
 You can also use non-integer values, in this case, use the dot (.) as the decimal separator (commas will not work).
+Examples: if 0 0 0 would be our starting point in the lower left corner in front of the listening position in an average control room, 0.5 0 0 would be half a meter towards the right from that corner, and 3 0 1 would be 3 meters to the right and 1 upwards from the floor, seen from the corner, you get it.

-  It is also allowed to do additional measurements with less grid distance in areas where more accuracy is needed.
-In this case, just specify the coordinates correctly, the interpolation of the program can handle this nicely.
+  It is also allowed (and intended) to do additional measurements between the grid in areas where more accuracy is wanted, for example behind the speakers.
+In this case, just specify the coordinates as mentioned above, the interpolation of the program can handle this nicely.

 - Export the measurements from REW as text files.
 This is done in the menu:

   ![REW2](https://github.com/Tunetown/RoomMap/blob/master/resources/doc/images/REW2.jpg)